 At the same time, it’s difficult to know when your credit has been damaged or threatened or when a business is making a legitimate request for information on your credit report.
-If you’ve been a victim of having your credit information mixed up with another person, having an existing account being improperly reported, or of identity theft, we know this is a scary and uncertain time for you, but rest assured Bell Law will help you resolve such issues as:
+If you’ve been a victim of having your credit information mixed up with another person, having an existing account being improperly reported, or of identity theft, we know this is a scary and uncertain time for you, but rest assured Bell Law, LLC, will help you resolve such issues as:

 - Mixed File.
 Your credit information has been commingled with another person’s credit report

 - Unauthorized Use.
 Your credit information has been accessed by a mortgage company, auto dealer, etc. without your permission.